masaiful/masaity/src/posts/resilient-code-examples.md

 - Code samples should be available in the server-rendered markup
 - The page should not load heavy scripts without user action

-My "usual" approach would be to duplicate the samples on the markup and Codepen.
+My "usual" approach would be to duplicate the samples in the markup and CodePen, something I already do for my talks.
 Then, depending on how critical I find the demo, I either embed the `iframe` or link to the pen.
-That is, until I found Prefill Embeds...
+Then I forget about it and inevitably something breaks...

-## Prefill Embeds
+## Enter Prefill Embeds

 A few days prior to writing my post, [Codepen announced their "Prefill Embeds" feature](https://blog.codepen.io/2019/01/17/introducing-prefill-embeds/).

 In short, you write markup on your site, and "enhance" it to a full-fledged pen at runtime.
 I affectionately refer to those as "anonymous pens".

-To give you an idea, here is what a simple setup looks like:
+To give you an idea, here is what setting it up looks like:

 {% highlight "html" %}
 <div